-The Detroit Youth Poet Laureate is a joint program of Urban Word NYC and the InsideOut Literary Arts, Penmanship Books, the Academy of American Poets, Poetry Society of America and Cave Canem.
-The Detroit Youth Poet Laureate Program aims to identify young writers and leaders who are committed to civic & community engagement, poetry & performance, human relations, diversity and literacy across Michigan.
+The Detroit Youth Poet Laureate was a joint program of Urban Word NYC and the InsideOut Literary Arts, Penmanship Books, the Academy of American Poets, Poetry Society of America and Cave Canem.
+From 2017-2020, the Detroit Youth Poet Laureate Program aimed to identify young writers and leaders who were committed to civic & community engagement, poetry & performance, human relations, diversity and literacy across Michigan.

 Meet the 2019 Detroit Youth Poet Laureate

 Mahalia Hill is a visual artist and writer from Detroit, Michigan.
 Mahalia’s poetry is subversive, surreal and drenched in colorful imagery and metaphors that juxtapose her raw, sometimes pessimistic view of the world.
 Her short stories take a darker and more melancholy tone with folktale undertones.
 She hopes to continue challenging herself to expand her writing skills and dexterity.

 Mahalia says, “Throughout my life the practice of artistry has helped me express and communicate my experience, whether it’s dancing or drawing or writing I’ve always found a missing part of myself through art.
 Having greater access to myself gives my life more clarity and allows me to better understand and relate to others.
 Even If I have never experienced what they’re communicating, I can still feel it through their art and that is empathy.
 That’s why human creativity is so important, not only for me but for all of us.”